How Juul's Teen Success Attracted Vaping Regulation

 Sales of the devices in the U.S. rose more than 600 percent in a year to 16.2 million in 2017, according to the Centers for Disease Control and Prevention.
 By the end of 2017, Juul accounted for almost 1 in 3 e-cigarettes sales, CDC found.
 Juul’s dollar share of such sales soared to 53 percent from 16 percent at the end of 2017, according to data from market researcher IRI.
 Reynolds American Inc.’s Vuse is next biggest with just 10 percent.

 3. How common is teen vaping?

 Scott Gottlieb, commissioner of the Food and Drug Administration, has described it as an epidemic.
-U.S. officials say vaping among high-schoolers rose 75 percent from 2017 to 2018, according to preliminary data.
-That meant that about 20 percent of those students were indulging.
+According to a U.S. government survey, vaping among high-schoolers rose 78 percent from 2017 to 2018.
+That meant that about 21 percent of those students were indulging.
 Among middle-schoolers, the number who reported vaping rose 48 percent, to almost 5 percent of the group.
 These increases meant that overall use of tobacco products among young people increased 38 percent, reversing declines in recent years.

 4. What are the concerns?

 Gottlieb put it this way: “The technology that might help adults end one addiction cannot pull a generation of kids into a new one.”
 While the evidence so far suggests that vaping is a safer choice than lighting up, there isn’t enough long-term data to make a definitive conclusion.
 It’s plausible, although not proven, that e-cigarette aerosols can damage tissue and cause disease, including cancer.
 The effects on humans of nicotine are not well-studied, although adolescents appear to be particularly vulnerable to it, with some evidence suggesting it can harm brain development.
 A report by the U.S. National Academies of Sciences said there was substantial evidence that young vapers are more likely than nonvapers to try regular cigarettes.